Chris24george/entertainment-search/README.md

 # entertainment-search
-Used for swift 2, deprecated for swift version 4
+Used for swift 2, not up to date for swift version 4